1. Solderability of PCB Hole affects soldering quality

 (2)The Soldering temperature and the cleanliness of the PCB surface will also affect the solderability.

 If the temperature is too high, the solder diffusion speed will increase.
-At this time, it will have a high activity, which will cause the circuit board and the molten surface of the solder to oxidize rapidly, resulting in soldering defects.
-Contamination on the surface of the circuit board will also affect the solderability and cause defects.
+At this time, it will have a high activity, which will cause the and the molten surface of the solder to oxidize rapidly, resulting in soldering defects.
+Contamination on the surface of the will also affect the solderability and cause defects.
 These defects Including tin beads, tin balls, open circuits, poor gloss, etc.

 2. Soldering defects caused by warpage

 Circuit boards and components warp during the soldering process, and defects such as false soldering and short circuit due to stress deformation.
 Warpage is often caused by the temperature imbalance of the upper and lower parts of the circuit board.
 For large PCBs, warping will also occur due to the drop of the board’s own weight.
-The ordinary PBGA device is about 0.5mm away from the printed circuit board.
+The ordinary PBGA device is about 0.5mm away from the.
 If the device on the circuit board is large, the solder joint will be under stress for a long time as the circuit board cools down and the solder joint will be under stress.
 If the device is raised by 0.1mm, it is enough to cause solder open circuit.

 3. The design of the circuit board affects the soldering quality